Lefteris-B/microwatt_design_challenge/readme.md

 ### From CPU Integration → Reusable SoC Generator

-Our contribution is to turn Microwatt using Litex and Openframe into a parameterizable, ASIC-ready SoC generator with tested peripherals and clear documentation.
+Microwatt provides an open POWER CPU, but building a full ASIC SoC remains challenging due to manual integration, memory wiring, and flow debugging.
+Proprietary POWER options are costly and closed, while RISC-V thrives with generators like Chipyard.
+MicroWatt-LX bridges this gap by transforming Microwatt + LiteX into a reusable, Python-configurable ASIC platform with tested peripherals and OpenFrame compatibility.

-### Key Value Propositions:
+### Key Values:

-Even with Microwatt open-sourced, building a POWER ASIC is nearly impossible for most developers:

-- Raw Microwatt requires months of manual integration, custom memory wiring, and ASIC flow debugging
-- Proprietary cores are closed, costly, and inaccessible to researchers or startups
-- RISC-V dominates because tooling and generators exist, while POWER lacks the same open ASIC ecosystem

-**The missing piece isn’t the CPU core, it’s a SoC generator and verified ecosystem.**

-### Python-to-Silicon POWER Pipeline (via LiteX)

-We are the first to deliver a Python → POWER ASIC flow.
-LiteX already enables Python-based SoC generation, and we extend it with ASIC-verified configuration.
-#### **Why LiteX Matters:**
-LiteX's Python-based abstraction allows developers to configure a Linux-capable POWER SoC in minutes, not months.
-This democratizes access to ASIC design, allowing innovators to focus on their unique value (e.g., custom accelerators) instead of the complexities of memory controllers and bus arbitration.

-### ASIC-Verified Peripheral Library (via LiteX + ChipFoundry SRAM)
+- **Python-to-Silicon Pipeline:** LiteX enables rapid SoC configuration (e.g., Linux-capable in minutes), letting users focus on innovations like custom accelerators rather than bus or memory details.

-We provide the first ASIC-verified peripheral library for POWER SoCs, built on proven LiteX IP blocks and ChipFoundry’s professional SRAM macros.
+- **ASIC-Verified Peripherals**: First library of production-ready IP for POWER SoCs, using LiteX blocks and ChipFoundry SRAM macros.
+- **Community Enablement:** OpenFrame-ready template for shuttles, education, and research, fostering OpenPOWER ASIC collaboration.
+- **Hackathon Fit:** Demonstrates Microwatt's potential in open computing, with extensions for useful integrations (e.g., sensor interfaces per contest examples).
 ### OpenFrame-Ready POWER Platform (Stretch Goal)

 As a stretch goal, we package MicroWatt-LX as the first OpenFrame-ready POWER template, enabling: